 B i o g r a p h y

-In 1993 at Leeds Met I met Andy Smith and through our event lighting met Bryan Josh and in 1997 my journey with Mostly Autumn began
+In 1993 she met Andy Smith at Leeds Metropolitan University and through their event lighting partnership met Bryan Josh and in 1997 her Mostly Autumn journey began.

-In November 2007 I gave birth to our daughter, Scarlett Lily Joan Gordon and decided to take time off from touring, with Anne-Marie Helder comfortably filling my MA shoes.
+In November 2007, Angela gave birth to Scarlett Lily Joan Gordon and decided to take time off from touring, with Anne-Marie Helder comfortably filling her MA shoes.